StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 This document describes the upgrade procedure for StackState.

-For instructions on how to upgrade StackPacks, see [the StackPacks documentation](../../stackpacks/about-stackpacks.md#upgrade-a-stackpack).

 ## Before you upgrade

 When executing a StackState upgrade, be aware of the following: